 Self-Esteem is the opinion that we have of ourselves.
 When we have healthy self-esteem, we tend to feel positively about ourselves and life in general.
 We are better able to deal with the ups and downs.

 Low self-esteem results in us seeing ourselves and life in general in a negative, critical light.
 We feel more overwhelmed by life and less able to cope with its challenges.

 It often begins in childhood.
-Messages both positive and negative were received by us from parents, carers, teachers, friends etc during childhood.
-The brain tends to hold on to negative experiences and we tend to store these up.
-These were reinforced as we grew up and the belief that we are not good enough cements itself into our self-image.
+During childhood we receive both positive and negative messages from parents, carers, teachers, family and friends.
+The brain tends to hold on to negative experiences and store these up, reinforcing them as we grow up.
+These belief that we are not good enough then cements itself into our self-image.

-Events such as bereavement, trauma can reinforce these feelings but also, some people have naturally negative personalities and absorb these messages at a very deep level.
-Others set themselves impossibly high standards which they are unable to achieve and result in the feelings of failure.
+Events such as bereavement and other traumas can also reinforce these feelings.
+Some people absorb these messages at a very deep level.
+Others set themselves impossibly high standards which they are unable to achieve and result in feelings of failure.

 How does this affect us?

 You may start to avoid social situations, refuse to try new things and avoid new challenges.
 Short-term avoidance, as with anxiety, may seem the best option as you do get some temporary relief.
 However, this avoidance tends to reinforce self-doubt and lack of confidence and builds on the belief that avoiding issues is the best way to cope.